-This interactive workshop focuses on best practices for women looking to drive their career, with special emphasis on the challenges often faced in heavily male-dominated environments where they often find themselves “the only woman in the room”.
-Topics include career navigation, seeking feedback, evaluating and building your network, understanding difference between mentors and sponsors, and building and projecting a style of confidence that works for you.
+This interactive workshop focuses on best practices for women looking to drive their career, with special emphasis on the challenges typically faced in male-dominated environments where they often find themselves “the only woman in the room”.
+Topics include career navigation, seeking feedback, evaluating and building your network, understanding the difference between mentors and sponsors, and building and projecting a style of confidence that works for you.
 During the program, participants complete a handout containing self-reflection, goals, and their personal next step action items.
-(Note: We can provide several relevant pre-reads, and also have recommended to employers Lean In and Feminist Fight Club if they would like to provide attendees with a book as a takeaway.)